HELPING MEDICAL DEVICE COMPANIES ACHIEVE INSPECTION-READY QUALITY

 Quality decisions in regulated environments must be defensible, traceable, and repeatable.

-The Evidence Hub presents representative engagements that illustrate how ENQUAL supports medical device, combination product, and biopharmaceutical organizations in making inspection-ready quality decisions across the product lifecycle.
+The Evidence Hub presents representative engagements illustrating how ENQUAL supports medical device, combination product, and biopharmaceutical organizations in making inspection-ready quality decisions across the full product and process lifecycle.

-Each case study reflects real-world Quality Engineering and Quality Systems work, presented in an anonymized and regulator-conservative manner.
-Rather than focusing on outcomes or claims, these examples highlight the decision logic, documentation discipline, and risk-based approach required to sustain compliant design controls, risk management, and change governance under FDA and EU regulatory expectations.
+Each case study reflects real-world Quality Engineering and Quality System work, presented in an anonymized and regulator-conservative manner.
+Rather than focusing on outcomes or claims, these examples highlight the decision logic, documentation discipline, statistical rigor, and risk-based approach required to sustain compliance in design controls, manufacturing processes, risk management, and change governance under FDA and EU regulatory expectations.

-The case studies are intentionally sequenced to reflect how Quality credibility is built in practice:
+The case studies are intentionally sequenced to reflect how quality credibility is established in practice:

-• Design Verification: Statistical Rationale demonstrates how objective data analysis, statistical assumptions, and traceability form the foundation of defensible design verification.
+• Design Verification: Statistical Rationale — demonstrating how objective data analysis, statistical assumptions, and traceability form the foundation of defensible design verification.

-• Lifecycle Risk Management System (ISO 14971) shows how verification evidence is integrated into coherent, maintainable risk management files across legacy and active products.
+• Lifecycle Risk Management System (ISO 14971) — illustrating how verification evidence and manufacturing knowledge are integrated into coherent, maintainable risk management files across legacy and active products.

-Together, these examples represent ENQUAL’s approach to risk-informed decision-making, design control integrity, and inspection-ready quality execution throughout the product lifecycle.
+Together, these examples represent ENQUAL’s approach to risk-informed decision-making, design control integrity, manufacturing process control, and inspection-ready quality execution throughout the product lifecycle.
+In some engagements, this decision-making also requires system-level investigation and verification where quality conclusions depend on objective technical evidence.

 Statistical Design Verification (Combination Devices)